 2. Don't promise perfection to customers.

-Rental clothing company Rent the Runway ran into trouble last fall, when operational changes led to supply chain issues that meant customers weren't getting their rented clothes on time.
-Angry customers flooded social media complaining about the problem, and co-founder and CEO Jennifer Hyman even responded directly on Twitter.
+Rental clothing company Rent the Runway ran into trouble last fall when operational changes led to supply chain issues that meant customers weren't getting their rented clothes on time.
+Angry customers flooded social media complaining about the problem, and co-founder and CEO Jennifer Hyman responded directly on Twitter.

 I am present and doing all I can.
 Currently I'm doing customer service instead of playing with my 2 young babies on a Saturday so I appreciate your vocalness to improve things but please understand that we are all working hard and giving 110%-- Jennifer Hyman (@Jenn_RTR) September 14, 2019

 Onstage on Sunday, Hyman explained the hiccup as a way to illustrate that the dynamic between brands and customers has changed.
-"We took the decision to be entirely transparent with our customers as to what was happening" and compensate affected customers, she said.
+"We took the decision to be entirely transparent with our customers as to what was happening" and compensate those who were affected, she said.